gaganpreet/fastapi-starter/README.md

 ## How to use

 You need Python 3 and pip installed locally.
-Run the [cookiecutter](https://cookiecutter.readthedocs.io) command and you'll be asked a few prompts.
+Run the [cookiecutter](https://cookiecutter.readthedocs.io) command (at least 1.7) and you'll be asked a few prompts.

 ```bash
 pip3 install cookiecutter